2019–20 PWHPA season: 2020 ECHL All-Star Classic

 Four PWHPA members were invited to participate in the 2020 ECHL All-Star Classic in Wichita, Kansas, in January 2020.
 The four players, all members of the American national team, were Annie Pankowski, Gigi Marvin, Dani Cameranesi, and Kali Flanagan.
 They participated in both the skills competitions and the 3-on-3 tournament.

-During the skills competitions, Cameranesi and Flanagan demonstrated the fastest skater competition and were estimated to have finished with times between 12 and 14 seconds, despite the ECHL not officially recording their times.
-Marvin and Pankowski demonstrated the shot accuracy competition with times that would have placed both of them in the top three.
-No PWHPA players demonstrated the hardest shot competition.
+During the skills competitions, Cameranesi and Flanagan participated in the fastest skater competition and were estimated to have finished with times between 12 and 14 seconds.
+Marvin and Pankowski participated in the shot accuracy competition with times that would have placed both of them in the top three.

 During the 3-on-3 tournament, Marvin played for Team West, Panowski for Team Bolts, Flanagan for Team East, and Cameranesi for Team Hammers.
-Marvin notched the first point by any female player in an ECHL All-Star Classic with an assist on Taylor Richart's goal in the first game.
-In the third game of the tournament, Panowski became the first female player to score a goal, scoring 37 seconds into the first period.
+Marvin notched the first point by any female player with an assist on Taylor Richart's goal in the first game.
+In the third game, Panowski became the first to score a goal, scoring 37 seconds into the first period.
 Flanagan scored the game-winning goal in the tournament's championship game.